ashwin-ch/fleet-management/README.md

 > $ kubectl delete -n default deployment fleet-deployment

 The dashboard should be able to provide insights on the deployment, pods, services and logs.

+# Questions & discussion:
+## Benefits and challenges behind the architecture pattern being used?
+Microservice architecture is well-known for large application software developed in different environments and toolchains, while integrated provides an enterprise solution or a large-scale application.
+This model or architecture provides the flexibility to develop sm¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨
+                                     aller stateless applications that can function independently and have the ability to be deployed and scaled on a larger scale.
+In particular, we have utilized the decomposition type of the coarse gain model, which provides the encapsulation of broader capabilities in terms of business and the ability to have many smaller components internally.
+The communication incorporated is asynchronous to have the ability to provide events and message queue mechanisms for communication.
+This allows services to operate independently.
+This design or architecture enables cross-functional teams to choose toolch9ain, and build systems and programming methods based on the criteria.
+In our use case While a web-GUI-based application can be developed in node.js, while the vehicle agents can be developed in Flask, an extension based on Python.  enables the on-board team developing embedded applications to also develop a service that can be deployed on a cloud and also maintain the interfaces between the fleet and the server(domain).